gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * The 'client_cred' parameter MUST include a public key compatible with the encoding, signature or ECDH algorithm, and possible associated parameters indicated by the Group Manager.

   * The 'client_cred_verify' parameter MUST include a PoP evidence computed as described in {{ssec-join-req-sending}}, by using the public key indicated in the current 'client_cred' parameter, with the signature or ECDH algorithm, and possible associated parameters indicated by the Group Manager.
-If the error response from the Group Manager included the 'kdcchallenge' parameter, the joining node MUST use its content as new N\_S challenge to compute the PoP evidence.
+If the error response from the Group Manager includes the 'kdcchallenge' parameter, the joining node MUST use its content as new N\_S challenge to compute the PoP evidence.

 ## Sending the Joining Response {#ssec-join-resp}

 If the processing of the Joining Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in {{Section 4.1.2.1 of I-D.ietf-ace-key-groupcomm}}.